 Integrating Behavioral Health and Primary Care as a Comprehensive Way to Deliver Patient Care

-Health care policy is the backbone upon which we can create and support effective and comprehensive ways of delivering patient care.
-Health policy expert, Kavita Patel, MD, MSHS of the Brookings Institution explains why now is a perfect time to integrate behavioral health and primary care due to the acceleration of the Patient-Centered Medical Home, Accountable Care Organizations and state-wide comprehensive care initiatives happening all throughout the country.
-These current health care policies promote collaborative care and a more comprehensive view of patients that includes the integration of behavioral/mental health treatment and primary care.
-While many people and providers understand the current changes in the healthcare system, many are still uncertain of what their role is.
-Continued research is crucial to demonstrate to these providers that they can practice collaboratively while also maintaining their autonomy in their specialties.
+Health care policy is the backbone on which we can create and support effective and comprehensive approaches to patient care.
+Health policy expert and former NIAC member Kavita Patel, M.D., M.S.H.S., explains why now is a perfect time to integrate behavioral health and primary care due to the increased number of patient-centered medical homes, accountable care organizations, and statewide comprehensive care initiatives across the country.
+These current health care policies promote collaborative care and a comprehensive patient-centered approach that includes the integration of behavioral health and primary care services.